 HTML is parsed by the built-in HTML5 parser which parses the document according to HTML5 rules.
-This means that elements missing closing tags (such as $\langle p \rangle$ without $\langle p \rangle$) are handled as demanded by the HTML5 specifications, and SVG and MathML can be used without having to specify their respective namespace.
+This means that elements missing closing tags (such as p without p) are handled as demanded by the HTML5 specifications.
+SVG and MathML Elements should be used without having their respective namespaces specified.